laravel/docs/scheduling.md

     Schedule::call(new DeleteRecentUsers)->daily();

-If you prefer to keep your `routes/console.php` only for command definitions, you may use the `withScheduler` method in your application's `bootstrap/app.php`.
+If you prefer to keep your `routes/console.php` only for command definitions, you may use the `withSchedule` method in your application's `bootstrap/app.php`.
 This method accepts a closure that receives an instance of the scheduler:

     use Illuminate\Console\Scheduling\Schedule;